 Take NCP to school

 Schools across the nation invite NCP’s David Radcliff to speak in classes, convos and other settings on environmental and global justice issues.
-Read about his visit to Tabor College in Hillsboro, KS.
+More info about these presentations here.

 NCP’s Get Organized page has info on topics related to native rights, women’s empowerment and more.

 Green Grades—check out this ranking of the greenest campuses in the USA

 It’s not enough to reform ourselves or even just our school—

 we have to find ways to impact the broader community and society and world.

 - Twelve Dartmouth College students board the bio-fuel-powered Big Green Bus each summer for an eco-promotional tour, taking their message of greenness far and wide.

 - Longwood University teamed with NCP for a spring break trip to the Dominican Republic to experience life among poor communities and Haitian immigrants working on sugarcane plantations.